The following are common road rides from or near Socorro.

 - There are no paved roads heading directly east of Socorro.
 However, the Quebradas Scenic Byway is excellent on a gravel bike.
 When you return via ditch bank roads, Farm to Market Road and/or Hwy 1, it is roughly a 65 mile loop.

 - Hwy 380 East of San Antonio has a full shoulder, but it is in rough condition (grass and debris).
 It is only recommended with wider tires (32mm+), and is best as a connector for the Quebradas Scenic Byway loop mentioned above.

 Southern Loops & Out-and-Backs

 - Southern loops all use sections of Hwy 1.
 From Socorro, Hwy 1 extends roughly 65 miles.
-The southern most 10-15 miles is rough, but the road is pleasant from Luis Lopez to I-25 Exit 100.
+The southern most 10-15 miles has a rougher surface, but the road is very pleasant from Luis Lopez to I-25 Exit 100.
 Starting at the Bosque Del Apache visitor center is advisable during the fall months when traffic increases between San Antonio and the visitor center.

-- State hwy 52, when accessed from I-25 exit 89, near Elephant Butte, is rumored to be a beautiful and quiet ride.
+- State Highway 52, when accessed from I-25 exit 89 near Elephant Butte, is a beautiful and quiet ride.